andrewp-CWF/nsfishpass/README.md

 * total upstream habitat for each species
 * functional upstream habitat for each species

-Functional upstream habitat is calculated by walking up the stream network, summing up length of stream segments with habitat model = true, stopping at the first barrier encountered (upstream).
+Functional upstream habitat is calculated by walking up the stream network, summing up length of stream segments where the habitat model = true, stopping at the first barrier encountered (upstream).

  **Script**

-compute_barriers_upstream_values.py -c config.ini [watershedid] -user [username] -password [password]
+compute_barriers_upstream_values.py -c config.ini [watershedid]

 **Input Requirements**
 * stream network